Honor Guard Rules

 Teams will be required to perform three different functions that will be judged during the competition.
 They are the Team Inspection, the Color Guard Posting of the Colors and an Exhibition Phase.
 During each phase of the competition, teams and team members will be judged in uniformity and military bearing.
 The variations of marching styles will not be penalized, rather judged for bearing, precision, straight lines, uniformity, etc.

-All teams are responsible for bringing all of their own equipment, including flags, poles, bases, parade equipment, rifles, swords, etc. Teams bringing rifles or side arms must comply with all federal, state and local requirements, concerning the transportation of such items.
+All teams are responsible for bringing all of their own equipment, including flags, poles, bases, parade equipment, rifles, swords, etc. Rifles must be inert and nonfunctioning.
+Teams bringing rifles or sidearms must comply with all federal, state and local requirements, concerning the transportation of such items.

 The Honor Guard Demonstration/Competition is a one (1) day team event consisting of three segments including the Team Inspection, the Color Guard Posting of the Colors and the Exhibition Phase.
 Teams should arrive 30 minutes prior to their assigned starting time.
 Please note there will be no changing facilities on site.
-Team leaders will be notified of their start time prior to arriving in DC.
+Teams start times will be posted on this site and social media one to two weeks prior to the event.
 Teams arriving late or not prepared may be disqualified.

-Competitors shall be full time or retired law enforcement officers from the same agency or organization.
+Team members shall be full time or retired law enforcement officers from the same agency or organization.
 Each team shall have a minimum of 4 and not more than 8 members.
-One of those members shall be designated as a team leader; however, they will actively participate in the phases.
-Each member must participate in all of the phases of the competition.
+One of those members shall be designated as a team leader; however, they will actively participate in all of the phases.
+Each member must participate in all of the phases of the event.
+Support staff is allowed to aid in technical equipment and will not be judged.
+The team leader must clearly identify any support staff to the judges ahead of their performance.

 There is no fee for this event and there will be a maximum number of teams allowed to participate.
 Team registration will be accepted up to the maximum team cut off so early registration is important.
 Only online registrations will be accepted.